 They think in large numbers that Bush and Rove purposely threw the elections of 2006 by not stealing them.

-Still kid.
+Still kids.

-Just think they believe it.
+To think they believe it.

 They believe it.

-I'm telling you, they're fit to be tied out there, and they're not going to be mollified by uh the minimum wage bill.
+I'm telling you, they're fit to be tied out there, and they're not going to be mollified by the minimum wage bill.

-But Republicans support that anyway.
+Mike, Republicans support that anyway.

 That's not a big achievement.

-Mike in northern Wisconsin somewhere, you're next on the EIB network.
+Mike, in northern Wisconsin, somewhere, you're next on the EIB network.

 Hello, sir.

-Hey Rush, how's it going?
+Hey, Rush, how's it going?

 Fine, sir.

-Uh I uh I drive a tanker up here, a gas tanker.
+I drive a tanker up here, a gas tanker.

-I want to hear what you're driving the tanker?
+I want to hear what.

 Yes, I am right now.